Kuragala: Muslim shrine

-According to the book written by Jailani Mosque it is claimed that there are several writings in Arabic and the direction of the Kaaba (kibla) is shown in the form of a mihrab cut into the rock and a tombstone with the words “Darvesh Mohiyadin Darvesh”, and the remains found when excavating to build the mosque, was laid to rest on the southern side of the mosque with the date Hijri 715.
-It claims Hituwangala to be “Kai Adi Malai” (Palm print rock) as the Saint is said to have placed his palm print in sandalwood paste.
-While present structures were built in the 20th century, arabic inscriptions and a dervish tomstone suggest the shrine's ancient Muslim use.
+According to the book written by Jailani Mosque, it is claimed that there are several writings in Arabic, and the direction of the Kaaba is shown in the form of a mihrab cut into the rock and a tombstone with the words "Darvesh Mohiyadin Darvesh", and the remains found when excavating to build the mosque were laid to rest on the southern side of the mosque with the date Hijri 715.
+It claims Hituwangala to be "Kai Adi Malai" (palm print rock), as the saint is said to have placed his palm print in sandalwood paste.
+While present structures were built in the 20th century, Arabic inscriptions and a Dervish tombstone suggest the shrine's ancient Muslim use.

-In 2013 after the Mosque attempted to expand into the caves and began covering up inscriptions with cement and destroying others with concentrated acid the archeological department intervened and demolished most of the illegal constructions but the mosque remains.
+In 2013, at the behest of Buddhist Nationalist organizations such as the BBS, the then Defence Secretary Gotabaya Rajapakshe ordered the removal of additional structures, such as administration offices, pilgrim rest areas, and tea shops, within the archaeological zone.
+The demolition was carried out by members of the Civil Defense Corps under the direction of the Defense Ministry, but the mosque and the tombs remains.